skyflowapi/skyflow-node/README.md

 ###  Service Account Bearer Token with Context Generation

 The service account generated with `context_id` identifier enabled can be used to generate bearer tokens with `context`, which is a `jwt` claim for a skyflow generated bearer token.
-The token generated from this service account will have a `context_identifier` claim and is valid for 60 minutes and can be used to make API calls to vault services as well as management API(s) based on the permissions of the service account.
+The token generated from this service account will have a `context_identifier` claim and is valid for 60 minutes and lets you make API calls to the Data API as well as the Management API based on the permissions of the Service Account.

 The context can be passed as part of the options in `GenerateBearerToken(filepath,options)`  function, which takes the service account credentials file path and an optional options object for token generation.
-Alternatively, you can also send the entire credentials as string, by using `GenerateBearerTokenFromCreds(credentials,options)`
+Alternatively, you can also send the entire credentials as a string, by using `GenerateBearerTokenFromCreds(credentials,options)`

 [Example using credentials file path](https://github.com/skyflowapi/skyflow-node/blob/master/samples/service-account/TokenGenerationWithContextExample.ts):